rajarya199/rajarya199/README.md

 <h1>Hi 👋, I'm Rajan Aryal</h1>
-<p>Computer Science Engineer, A passionate fullStack web developer .</p>
+<h2>Computer Science Engineer, A passionate FullStack web Developer .</h2>

 <!--
 **rajarya199/rajarya199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.